fastrgv/Portable-Cpp-Sound-OpenAL/README.md

 ========================================================
 ## What is so great about this package?

 This package is a non-platform-specific C++ code that uses Pthreads and compiles on Windows, OSX and Linux.
-It is used in my games RufasGate & RufasSliders (on SourceForge and GitHub).
+It is used in my game RufasSliders (on SourceForge and GitHub).

 Open source developers are welcome to help improve or extend this app.
 Developer or not, send comments, suggestions or questions to: